jonifreeman/ajatusasana.fi/en/products.markdown

 meditation at the end.
 The idea is to practice each asana at home in between the workshops.
 I will provide you with material that will support your independent practice.
 This way you will get some extra boost.
-5 x 3.
+6 x 3.
 Max 10 persons.
-The whole workshop 224 € (incl.
+The whole workshop 268 € per person (incl.
 VAT).

 * __My Idea & Asana.__ This private 1, 5 hour consultancy session
 works with ideas and tools from the lecture package 'Motivation & Ideation' and